Google Assistant Support

 All compatible Google Home devices connect to dual-band Wi-Fi (2.4 GHz/5 GHz) networks.
 All use the 802.11 b/g/n/ac standard.
 Google Home and Google Home Max require 802.11 a/b/g/n/ac access point (router).

 Syncing services (such as backup) require a Google Account.

 Set up the Google Assistant with DISH:

-- On an iPhone, download and open the Google Assistant app.
+On your mobile device, open the Google Assistant App

 To begin a command, get your assistant’s attention with the phrase, “OK Google”.